Fox River Trail (Illinois): Fabyan Park Forest Preserve

 Named after eccentric businessman Colonel George Fabyan, it is south of Geneva.
-On the east side the trail passes a “Dutch” style windmill from the 1850s that was moved to the river site and refurbished in 1914.
+On the east side, the trail passes a "Dutch" style windmill from the 1850s that was moved to the river site and refurbished in 1914.
 The trail can cross the river on a small island with a lighthouse built as a joke.
 The west side of the preserve has a Frank Lloyd Wright designed "Villa", gardens, greenhouses, pools, and other attractions.

 Batavia Depot Museum

-In Batavia the west side trail follows a former C.&N.W.Ry. right of way past the Depot Museum.
+In Batavia, the west side trail follows a former C.&N.W.Ry. right of way past the Depot Museum.
 An 1854 station from the C.B.&Q.R.R. on the east side was moved across the river to its present location in 1973, as was a caboose.
 Both are used as exhibits, and the museum has been expanded since.

 C.B.&Q. roundhouse

-In Aurora a short distance up the connecting Illinois Prairie Path is a large railroad roundhouse.
+In Aurora, a short distance up the connecting Illinois Prairie Path is a large railroad roundhouse.
 One of two built in the 1850s, it was abandoned in 1974.
 By 1985 one roundhouse was demolished, the remaining one was refurbished and commercially developed.

 Valley Model Railroad Club

 In South Elgin at Kenyon Rd.
 The Valley Model Railroad Club moved into the old Chicago Aurora and Elgin Railway Clintonville Station in 1953 and has been there since.
-Clintonville Substation was built in 1902 and put into service as a power distribution center to convert AC power to 600 volt DC needed to operate the trains which received this electric current via a third rail.
-The Valley Model Railroad club is a non-profit member only association.
-The HO scale trains are run with a state of the art signal and DCC control system developed by one of the members who is an electrical engineer.
-The club hosts many public events year round.
+Clintonville Substation was built in 1902 and put into service as a power distribution center to convert AC power to 600-volt DC needed to operate the trains which received this electric current via a third rail.
+The Valley Model Railroad Club is a non-profit member-only association.
+The HO scale trains are run with a state-of-the-art signal and DCC control system developed by one of the members who is an electrical engineer.
+The club hosts many public events year-round.
 The washroom and soda vending machine are available for public use when the club is open.

-Future extensions

-A future extension to Yorkville in Kendall County is proposed.